 Driving to the U.S. Open can be a major headache—and rather costly if taking a cab—so you're better off taking either the Long Island Rail Road (LIRR) or the New York City Metro Transit Authority (MTA) subway to Flushing Meadows instead.

-Alternatively, you can take the LIRR from Penn Station in Manhattan.
+Alternatively you can take the LIRR from Penn Station in Manhattan.
 Although more expensive, comfier seats, a set schedule, and faster travel time make the LIRR a good option if you like to maintain a strict itinerary on your trip.
-To access the Tennis Center, you can take the Babylon, Long Beach, Port Washington, or Ronkonkoma LIRR trains to the Woodside stop in Queens, where you'll transfer to the 7 and continue to the Mets- Willets Point stop.
+The LIRR will stop at Mets-Willets Point every 30 minutes during the qualifying rounds, Arthur Ashe Kids' Day, and the U.S. Open Tennis Tournament.

 If you want to be close to the action but don't want to break the bank to do so, you can wait until the day of the tournament to buy your ticket at the gate and possibly score what's known as "Grounds Admission" passes.

 These passes let you see matches at the Louis Armstrong Stadium, the Grandstand, and all field courts.
 Although the tickets are only available for the first eight days of the tournament, these passes provide a great way to see some of the action close up.
+It's also fun to discover up-and-coming players on the side courts.
 A limited number of general admission tickets are also available online.

 Don't Bring a Bag